David Cameron: 2016 referendum and resignation

 The Conservative Party leadership election was scheduled for 9 September and the new leader was expected to be in place by the autumn conference, set to begin on 2 October.
-On 11 July, following the withdrawal of Andrea Leadsom from the Conservative Party leadership election and the confirmation of Theresa May as the new leader of the Conservative Party, Cameron announced he would hold a final cabinet meeting on 12 July and then following a final Prime Minister's Questions submit his resignation to the Queen on the afternoon of 13 July.
-After his final Prime Minister's Questions, Cameron received a standing ovation from MPs; his final comment was, "I was the future once" – a reference to his 2005 quip to Tony Blair, "he was the future once".
+On 11 July, following the withdrawal of Andrea Leadsom from the Conservative Party leadership election and the confirmation of Theresa May as the new leader of the Conservative Party, Cameron announced he would hold a final cabinet meeting on 12 July and then, following a final Prime Minister's Questions, submit his resignation to the Queen on the afternoon of 13 July.
+Cameron delivered his resignation speech in front of 10 Downing Street on 11 July.
+Cameron's resignation speech attracted further attention when he walked away humming a tune, picked up by microphone, after he had finished his speech.
+After his final Prime Minister's Questions, Cameron received a standing ovation from MPs; his final comment was, "I was the future once"—a reference to his 2005 quip to Tony Blair, "he was the future once".
 Cameron then submitted his resignation to the Queen later that day.

 Although no longer serving as prime minister, Cameron originally stated that he would continue inside Parliament, on the Conservative backbenches.
 On 12 September, however, he announced that he was resigning his seat with immediate effect, and was appointed to the Manor of Northstead.
 He was succeeded as MP for Witney by fellow Conservative Robert Courts.
 The Washington Post described him as having "sped away without glancing back" once Theresa May had "vaulted herself out of the hurricane-strength political wreckage of Britain's vote to leave the European Union."

-Political views and image
+Post-premiership (2016–present)

+Positions

+In October 2016 Cameron became chairman of the National Citizen Service Patrons.
+In January 2017, he was appointed president of Alzheimer's Research UK to address misconceptions surrounding dementia and campaign for medical research funding to tackle the condition.
+He left the position upon his appointment as foreign secretary in November 2023, before returning to the charity as president in March 2025.

+All appointments post-premiership have to be approved by the UK government's Advisory Committee on Business Appointments.
+In addition to the two posts above, they have also approved the following positions: